ruyaoyao/LineAPI4J/README.md

 You might wonder what do you need it, when you already have LINE client installed on your PC/MAC/Mobile devices.

-*LineAPI4J* allows you to build your own line bot, and you're able to `send messages, stickers and images` with it.
+*LineAPI4J* allows you to build your own line bot, and you're able to `send messages, stickers, files and images` with it.

 Inspired by [LINE](https://github.com/carpedm20/line), LINE API written in Python by [carpedm20](https://github.com/carpedm20).